 Quick note: If your employer doesn’t offer a 401(k), you’ll want to start here.

-Otherwise, once you’ve contributed the maximum amount to your 401(k) that your employer will match, the next stop is a traditional IRA.
+Otherwise, once you’ve contributed the maximum amount to your 401(k) that your employer will match, the next stop is a traditional IRA (individual retirement account).
 If you’re fortunate enough to reach the maximum contribution limit for IRAs, you can pick up where you left off with your 401(k).

 Consider a Roth IRA (If Needed)

 Is a Roth IRA worth considering?
 It depends.
+It has a different set of tax advantages.
 If you meet the income criteria, a Roth IRA may be a good fit if you expect to be in a higher tax bracket at retirement and would rather save on income taxes now.

 If you can’t decide between a traditional and Roth IRA, you could always open both to give yourself another withdrawal option at retirement.